nickheaphy/Monotype-Perforator-Project/Interface/README.md

 Any line that does not begin with either `|` or `**` is ignored.

 Any characters between the final `|` and the newline is ignored.

+## Sending data to the microcontroller

+When you connect the microcontroller to the computer it acts as a serial device.
+You can send the virtual tape to the microcontroller using a terminal emulator, Python or the GUI wrapper as part of this project.